Are you looking for the best Google AdWords reporting tool to make sure you’re getting the biggest bang for your buck?

 2. Google Analytics

-You can also pull metrics from Google Analytics into Ads itself, which means you can use them to optimize your campaigns, segment your audiences, and identify which keywords and campaigns drive the best onsite engagement from your potential customers.
+You can also pull metrics from Google Analytics into Ads itself, which means you can use them to optimize your campaigns, segment your audiences, and identify which keywords and campaigns drive the most website traffic.

 - Combines AdWords metrics with Google Analytic’s ability to track onsite behavior